 Other common secondary causes of dyslipidemia include

 Diabetes is an especially significant secondary cause because patients tend to have an atherogenic combination of high TGs; high small, dense LDL fractions; and low HDL (diabetic dyslipidemia, hypertriglyceridemic hyperapo B).
 Patients with type 2 diabetes are especially at risk.
 The combination may be a consequence of obesity, poor control of diabetes, or both, which may increase circulating free fatty acids (FFAs), leading to increased hepatic very-low-density lipoprotein (VLDL) production.
 TG-rich VLDL then transfers TG and cholesterol to LDL and HDL, promoting formation of TG-rich, small, dense LDL and clearance of TG-rich HDL.
-Diabetic dyslipidemia is often exacerbated by the increased caloric intake and physical inactivity that characterize the lifestyles of some patients with type 2 diabetes.
+Diabetic dyslipidemia is often exacerbated by the increased caloric intake and physical inactivity that characterize the lifestyle of some patients with type 2 diabetes.
 Women with diabetes may be at special risk of cardiac disease as a result of this form of dyslipidemia.

 High LDL-C levels can cause tendinous xanthomas at the Achilles, elbow, and knee tendons and over metacarpophalangeal joints.
 Other clinical findings that occur in patients with high LDL-C (eg, in familial hypercholesterolemia or dysbetalipoproteinemia) include planar or tuberous xanthomas.
 Planar xanthomas are flat or slightly raised yellowish patches.
 Tuberous xanthomas are painless, firm nodules typically located over extensor surfaces of joints.

-Patients with severe elevations of TGs can have eruptive xanthomas over the trunk, back, elbows, buttocks, knees, hands, and feet.
+Severe elevations of TGs can cause eruptive xanthomas over the trunk, back, elbows, buttocks, knees, hands, and feet.
 Severe hypertriglyceridemia (> 2000 mg/dL [> 22.6 mmol/L]) can also give retinal arteries and veins a creamy white appearance (lipemia retinalis).

 Primary lipid disorders are suspected when patients have